hyiij/intelligent_inventories/README.txt

 ** Part 3: USER_ID Setup
 1. Execute 'forge variables:set USER_ID "<account_Id>"'.
    1a.
-Hint: An easy way to access your account ID is to click your avatar
+Hint: An easy way to access your account ID on the Jira Cloud site
-       in the upper right corner and then click "Profile."
+       is to click on your avatar in the upper right corner and then click "Profile".
 Afterwards, copy the alphanumeric string after ".../people/".
 2. Execute 'forge deploy'.